blocked residential drain

 • Preventative Maintenance: - Regular drain surveys can help you catch potential issues early, preventing more serious damage in the future.
 If your property has older drainage systems, a survey can help maintain the integrity of the pipes and prevent costly repairs.

-• Tree Root Intrusion: - In areas with lots of trees, roots can cause damage to drainage systems by growing into pipes.
+• Tree Root Intrusion: - In areas with lots of trees, roots can cause damage or blockage to drainage systems by growing into pipes.
 A drain survey can identify this issue early, saving you from expensive repairs.

 • Flooding: - If your area is prone to flooding or you’ve experienced drainage-related flooding on your property, a survey can help identify problem areas and guide efforts to improve the drainage system.